UK guide • Honest comparison • Practical tradeoffs

 • Direct communication with the builder

-• Faster decisions and iterations
+• Faster iteration and decisions

-• Better value for most small businesses
+• Often better value for small and mid-size businesses

-• More flexible approach
+• More flexible working style

 Typical costs in the UK